byronwall/data-viz/docs/prd/08-faceting/notes_comments.md

 # Notes and comments for faceting

-- Need to ensure the zustand hooks are single access - avoid infinite re-renders
-- Only the Row chart works currently - need to resolve axis problems and apply to all charts
-- Fix the bar chart and verify facetting works
 - Need to show all facets - show blanks when filtering - add an option to hide facets in wrap mode

-## Conclusions

-- The adjusted layout stuff was making a mess of things - should have not allowed
+- Filtering causes the axis limits to be constrained when faceted - will not return to full scale when filter is removed
+- Facetted bar chart with categorical x-axis does not work

 ## Issues to resolve in new work